apiwizlabs/astrum/README.md

  - JDK
  - MongoDB

-MongoDB is used to store the rules created using the rest end points
+MongoDB is used to store the rules created using the rest endpoints

 Once the modules are built successfully, the astrum-api component will be created as 'astrum-api-0.0.1-SNAPSHOT.jar' in the target directory.
-Go to the directory astrum-api/target and run the below command to start up the api
+Go to the directory astrum-api/target and run the below command to start up the API.

  > java -jar astrum-api-0.0.1-SNAPSHOT.jar

-The API will be started in port 8080 and will expose the below end points to manage the rules.
+The API will be started in port 8080 and will expose the below endpoints to manage the rules.

     **POST**   /v1/swagger-linter/rules/create
     **PUT**    /v1/swagger-linter/rules/update/{ruleId}